-A pie — and a tart — is an item cooked with a crust.
+A pie — or a tart — is an item cooked with a crust.
 The crust is usually a pastry crust made from wheat flour; there will usually be a bottom crust, and often a top crust as well.
-Some pies may have only a top crust (these would usually be savoury ones.)
+Some pies may have only a top crust (these would usually be savoury ones) but no bottom crust.

-In the broadest sense of the word, anything enclosed in pastry is a Pie: including fruit turnovers, empanadas, panzerotto, Cornish pasties, chicken pot pies, Melton Mowbray Pies, Shepherd’s Pie and Cottage Pie.
+In the broadest sense of the word, anything enclosed in pastry is a pie: including fruit turnovers, empanadas, panzerotto, Cornish pasties, chicken pot pies, and Melton Mowbray Pork Pies.
+But the term also includes items with a non flour crust, such as Shepherd’s Pie and Cottage Pie.

 Tarts are smaller versions of pies, meant to be enough for one individual — a single serving.
 A small savoury tart though is almost never referred to a tart, but rather a small pie.

-In the old days, the Pie Crust wasn’t eaten (see separate entry on Pastry Crust.)
-Nowadays, a good Pie is defined by its crust, specifically, how flaky the crust is.
+In the old days, the pie crust wasn’t eaten (see separate entry on Pastry Crust.)
+Nowadays, a good pie is defined by its crust as much as anything: specifically, how flaky the crust is.

-Though Pies are made throughout Europe, it was the British who clasped them to their hearts and loved them.
+Though pies are made throughout Europe, it was the English who clasped them to their hearts and loved them.

 Definition of a standard dessert pie

-The US Department of Defense procurement policy for pies sets out terms for full top crust, lattice top crust, and crumb top crust pies.
+The US Department of Defense procurement policy for pies United States Department of Defense.
+MIL-P-35095 (Pies, Fresh and Frozen).
+3 November 1986. sets out terms for full top crust, lattice top crust, and crumb top crust pies.
 [Ed: open-face single-crust pies, such as pumpkin, are likely covered elsewhere.]

 Their specifications might seem a bit “hard-core” for what is after all “just a pie.”
 Bear in mind, though, that the US Department of Defense orders pies by the hundreds of thousands a year, and likely wants to ensure that the pies will fit into standardized chilled storage spaces.
 Standardized pies would also allow easy and effective portion control when they are being served up.